 What is the takeaway of all this?
 Courts provide greater weight to the substance (what actually happened) of the relationship rather than the label (what the contract says) of the relationship.
 A worker is not an independent contractor only because the parties intended it to be that way.

 An independent contractor-principal relationship can be a fruitful relationship when used in the appropriate circumstances.
 Unfortunately, organizations or employers misuse the label of independent contractor to avoid their obligations to the employees as an employer.

 If you have been terminated and there are issues surrounding the status of your relationship, it is best to talk to a lawyer specializing in Employment Law as soon as possible.
-Please contact Monkhouse Law today at (416) 907-9249 for a free 30-minute consultation over the phone to discuss your options.
+Please contact Monkhouse Law today for a free 30-minute phone consultation to discuss your options.